DTS-STN/Service-Canada-Labs/modernize.md

 ## Do we need AEM?
 - no, everything can be transferred to the github repository
 - but...the process already exists, so why fix what isn't broken
+- big question is: who owns the content?
+What level of security is the content?

 ## Current process (high level):
 - designer creates figma file